[Update: February 8, 2018]

 Pros: Good exchange rate

 Based on my short experience, they have good English support.
-The in-person banking is fairly quick with only 5-10min wait times.
+The in-person banking is average with 15-20min wait times.
 Their exchange rate is average.
 However, my friend and I could not get our online banking to work.
 Both of us got different errors which leads me to believe that like Nonghyup I may have trouble with online banking in the future.
 I shall update if I can finally get it to work.

 KEB Hana Bank:

 I can safely say after 2 years since the merger things seem back to normal.
 Their level of service is on par to what it was before and their English phone support for both banking and credit cards seem back to normal.
 The only thing I noticed is the local bank seems 2 times busier now that the local branch services both Hana and KEB bank customers.
-Normal wait times in the banks range from 15 minutes whereas back in 2014 when I first reviewed the bank it was only 5-10 minutes.
+Normal wait times in the bank for 2018 seem to be 20 minutes whereas back in 2014 when I first reviewed the bank it was only 5-10 minutes.
 Withdrawal limit: 1,000,000 (300,000 for new customers)

 [Update July 24 2015]